Hyperbola GNU/Linux-libre: Packaging guidelines

-Under these guidelines, the Hyperbola project rejects packages such as D-Bus, PulseAudio, and systemd (bloat), package managers for programming languages (capable of downloading non-free dependencies), Vulkan (only useful for modern GPUs thus breaking backwards compatibility), Zstd (corporate project), and Mozilla Firefox (bloat, trademark policy, encourages use of non-free services; the project maintained a fork of Basilisk known as Iceweasel-UXP but removed it in testing as the develepers may not have a maintainer for it in version 0.4.5 of Hyperbola.
+Under these guidelines, the Hyperbola project rejects packages such as D-Bus, PulseAudio, and systemd (bloat), Rust (corporate-backed project, official implementation is subject to a "vague" trademark policy, depends on a package manager capable of downloading non-free dependencies), Vulkan (only useful for modern GPUs thus breaking backwards compatibility), Zstd (corporate project), Wayland (non-portable, technical bloat, replaces existing product X11), and Mozilla Firefox (bloat, trademark policy, and encourages use of non-free services; the project maintained a fork of Basilisk known as Iceweasel-UXP, but it was discontinued due to a lack of maintainers).
 Packages may be held back by the project if it is determined that current releases violate the social contract.

 Codenames

 Hyperbola aliases its stable releases using galaxy names as codenames chosen from the list of nearest known galaxies of the Milky Way, in ascending order of distance.

 Release cycle

 A stable version of Hyperbola gets released approximately every three years.
 Point releases will be available every few months.
 For each Hyperbola release, it will receive two years of extra security updates after its End Of Life (EOL).
 However, no further point releases will be made.
 Each Hyperbola release will receive five years of security support in total.